North Carolina Bank Statement Loans Made Simple.

 - Have at least 10% down.
 Be aware that this is the minimum for highly qualified borrowers.
 It is possible to qualify for a mortgage with a 35% down payment with just three months of bank statements.

-Be aware that the minimum mortgage amount for these loans is $100,000 and the maximum loan is $20,000,000.
+Be aware that the minimum mortgage amount for these loans is $100,000 and the maximum loan amount is $20,000,000.
 If you need a loan beyond these limits, give us a call to discuss additional documentation requirements.

 Need Financial Assistance?
 See if you qualify for a loan today!